MOLO17/libreoffice-android-build-environment/README.md

 Change `2222` to any local port number of your choice.

-## Howto build LibreOffice for Android
+## How to build LibreOffice for Android

 Login in as `docker` user with SSH; Run the `get-libreoffice-core.sh` script to clone the latest 100 commits from `master` branch and get a default